Step 6. Specify Backup Storage Settings

-- If you choose the Off-host backup mode, the Veeam Data Mover will be started on a dedicated off-host backup proxy.
+- If you choose the Off-host backup mode, Veeam Data Mover will be started on a dedicated off-host backup proxy.
 In this mode, all backup processing operations are shifted to the off-host backup proxy from the source host.

 By default, if the off-host backup mode is selected for the job but no off-host backup proxies are available when the job starts, Veeam Backup & Replication will automatically fail over to the on-host backup mode.
 To disable failover, clear the Failover to on-host backup mode if no suitable off-host proxies available check box.
 If you disable this option, you must check off-host backup proxies before the job starts.
-The job will not be able to start if off-host backup proxies are not available or are not configured properly.
+The job will not be able to start if off-host backup proxies are not available or are not configured correctly.

-To perform off-host backup, Veeam Backup & Replication analyzes the current load on off-host backup proxies and proxy settings (such as the number of allowed tasks, connectivity to the source volumes) to select an appropriate off-host backup proxy for the job.
+To perform off-host backup, Veeam Backup & Replication analyzes the current load on off-host backup proxies and proxy settings (such as the number of allowed tasks and connectivity to the source volumes) to select an appropriate off-host backup proxy for the job.
 You can also explicitly point out what off-host backup proxies the job must use.
 To do this, select the Use the following backup proxy servers only check box and choose one or several off-host backup proxies from the list.
 It is recommended that you select at least two off-host backup proxies to ensure that the backup job starts if one of the backup proxies fails or loses its connectivity to the source volumes.

 - From the Backup repository list, select a backup repository where the created backup files must be stored.
-When you select a backup repository, Veeam Backup & Replication automatically checks how much free space is available on the backup repository.
+When you select a backup repository, Veeam Backup & Replication automatically checks how much free space is available in the backup repository.

-To map the job to a backup, click the Map backup link and select the backup on the backup repository.
+To map the job to a backup, click the Map backup link and select the backup in the backup repository.
 Backups can be easily identified by job names.
 To find the backup, you can also use the search field at the bottom of the window.

-- If you want to archive backup files created with the backup job to a secondary destination (backup repository or tape), select the Configure secondary destination for this job check box.
+- If you want to archive backup files created by the backup job to a secondary destination (backup repository or tape), select the Configure secondary destination for this job check box.
 With this option enabled, the New Backup Job wizard will include an additional step — Secondary Target.
 At the Secondary Target step of the wizard, you can link the backup job to the backup copy job or backup to tape backup job.